WiDS-Datathon-2025-Team-Synapse/widsdatathon/README.md

 ## **📊 Data Exploration**

-Training datasets provided by the competition were named:
+Training datasets provided by the competition included 4 types of information from over 1,200 subjects and were named:
 * TRAIN_CATEGORICAL_METADATA.xlsx
+    *
 * TRAIN_QUANTITATIVE_METADATA.xlsx
+    *
 * TRAIN_FUNCTIONAL_CONNECTOME_MATRICES.csv
+    * Functional MRI connectome matrices of 999 regions of the brain where redundant (for example region 88's correlation with itself) were removed.
+For this dataset, adjacency matrices and connected graphs were used in order to utilize the dataset for training.
+* Corresponding test files for each dataset
+    * Included the target variables Sex and ADHD diagnosis.

 To conduct data exploration we:
 * Used statistical methods such as .info() and .describe()